alphagov/govuk-developer-docs/source/manual/2nd-line.html.md

 - If you need a whole shift swap, arrange this with another developer from your team.

 For either of the above, let the Technical 2nd Line delivery manager know.
-Please update the schedule on [Pager Duty][].
+Please update the schedule on [PagerDuty][].

 If you cannot make your shift because you’re ill, message the delivery manager and #govuk-2ndline-tech Slack channel.